Umuzi-org/ACN-syllabus/content/code_comments/introduction-to-code-commenting/_index.md

     }
   }

-  // Updated version of the function to handle negative inputs as well
-  // This approach now includes a base case for negative numbers
+  // Function to calculate the factorial of a number
-  // to prevent infinite recursion. function factorialRecursive(n) {
+  // Negative numbers are supported function factorialRecursive(n) {
     if (n < 0) {
       throw new Error("Factorial is not defined for negative numbers.");